glaidedata/nomad-development-workshop-pages/docs/T16_2/T16_2_explore_data_records.md

 # Explore Data in NOMAD

 The **EXPLORE** menu allows you to navigate and search through a vast amount of materials-science data.
-Currently, the this menu offers several options for exploring data including:
+Currently, this menu offers several options for exploring data including:

 - **Entries**: Search entries across all domains.
 - **Theory**: Focus on calculations and materials data derived from theoretical models.